Achievable logoAchievable logo

 Short stock with a long call hedge

-Investors with short stock positions arguably need a hedge more than investors with long stock positions.
+Investors with short stock positions often need a hedge even more than investors with long stock positions.
 If you recall, short sellers borrow securities and sell them immediately.
-They hope the market price falls, allowing a “repurchase” of the security at a lower price.
-If the security’s market price rises instead, the repurchase price is higher, resulting in losses.
-With no ceiling to the market, short sellers are subject to unlimited risk.
+They profit if the market price falls, because they can buy the shares back later at a lower price.
+If the market price rises instead, buying the shares back costs more, creating losses.
+Since there’s no ceiling on how high a stock can rise, short sellers face unlimited risk.

-Investors that short stock can hedge their positions with long call options contracts, which provide the right to buy the stock at a fixed price.
-Let’s assume an investor pursues this strategy:
+A common hedge for a short stock position is a long call options contract, which gives the right to buy the stock at a fixed price.
+Assume an investor sets up this hedge:

 Short 100 shares of ABC stock @ 80